 Tis the season for all the squash!
-And if there’s one squash that we can’t get enough of this time of year, it’s acorn.
+And if there’s one kind of squash that we can’t get enough of this time of year, it’s acorn.

 Acorn squash are a small winter squash with bright yellow/orange flesh.
-You can roast, steam, or even microwave them to be used in a variety of dishes (from stuffed acorn squash to acorn squash soup)!
+You can roast, steam, or even microwave them to be used in a variety of acorn squash recipes (from stuffed acorn squash to acorn squash soup)!
 They have a mild flavor that can be made sweet or savory – great with herbs or maple syrup.

 How to pick the perfect acorn squash

 When purchasing acorn squash, look for a squash that has a firm shell, free from soft spots of mold.
 They turn yellow and orange as they become more ripe, so look for an acorn squash that is mostly green with a few orange spots.

 How to store acorn squash